pgstef/pgstef.github.io/_drafts/introduction_to_postgresql_automatic_failover.md

 We'll later create one fencing resource per node to fence.
 They are called fence_vm_xxx and use the fencing agent fence_virsh, allowing to power on or off a virtual machine using the virsh command through a ssh connexion to the hypervisor.
 You'll need to make sure your VMs are able to connect as root (it is possible to use a normal user with some more setup though) to your hypervisor.

-Install the latest PAF version, directly from the PGDG repository :
+Install the latest PAF version, directly from the PGDG repository:

 ```bash
 # yum install -y resource-agents-paf